 In the fall and spring semesters, students work either 16 or 20 hours per week at their placement, depending on whether they opt for 4 or 5 clinical credits (1 clinical credit = 4 hours of work per week).
-Winter-spring students will, in addition, work full-time (32 hours per week) at their placement sites during the winter term.
+Winter-spring students will, in addition, work full-time (32 hours per week, or 96 hours total) at their placement sites during the winter term.

-As the pandemic continues to evolve, so too do the work environments of our placements.
+As the pandemic has shifted expectations around in-office practices, our clinic placements' work environments are likewise quite varied.
 You will discuss directly with your placement supervisor how much (if any) work will be conducted in-person vs. virtually.
 For placements doing direct services and/or trial work in the Boston area, you can expect to be conducting more of the work in-person; for placements located outside of the Boston area or those doing impact litigation/policy work, you can expect to be conducting more (or all) of the work remotely.
 Please think about your preference for this coming term, but at the same time, plan to be flexible.